 Wales’ Metros – Update Feb 2022

-A summary of this blog appeared in the Business Section of the Western Mail in March 2022 There has been some recent coverage in the media and some social media chatter about Wales’ Metro projects, their status and what they might deliver.
-Given my involvement in all of them – Cardiff/South Wales since 2010 and … Continue reading Wales’ Metros – Update Feb 2022
+A summary of this blog appeared in the Business Section of the Western Mail in March 2022 There has been some recent coverage in the media and some social media chatter about Walesโ Metro projects, their status and what they might deliver.
+Given my involvement in all of them โ Cardiff/South Wales since 2010 and … Continue reading Wales’ Metros – Update Feb 2022

 South Wales Metro & Devolution

 This is the full version of the article that appeared in the December 2021 edition of Rail Technology Magazine and the February 2022 edition of Rail Professional.
-As many will know, I have been involved in the South Wales Metro project in various roles since my first report on the subject, “A Metro for Wales … Continue reading South Wales Metro & Devolution
+As many will know, I have been involved in the South Wales Metro project in various roles since my first report on the subject, โA Metro for Wales … Continue reading South Wales Metro & Devolution

 Levelling Up, Working Together?
 A Transport Enhancement Programme for Wales

 A challenge to UK & Welsh Governments...
-A summary of this article appeared in the Western Mail on 28th June 2021 PS some minor edits made in Sep 2022 Most of you will know that I have written and spoken at length over the last few years on Welsh rail, the lack of enhancement funding … Continue reading Levelling Up, Working Together?
+A summary of this article appeared in the Western Mail on 28th June 2021 PS some minor edits made in Sep 2022, and in 2024 (noting events have overtaken some of the content somewhat) Most of you will know that I have written and spoken at length over … Continue reading Levelling Up, Working Together?
 A Transport Enhancement Programme for Wales

 Cardiff Transport White Paper